-- (1) A licensee must appoint a compliance officer, in Guernsey, to be responsible for compliance.
-[3.2.1] - (2) The board must ensure that the compliance officer [3.2.2] - (a) is either a natural person or, if a legal person, the Commission should be informed of the natural person who takes on the responsibility within the organisation; - (b) is resident in Guernsey; - (c) has sufficient resources to perform their duties;
+- (1) A licensee must appoint a compliance officer, in Guernsey, to be responsible for compliance. - (2) The board must ensure that the compliance officer - (a) is either a natural person or, if a legal person, the Commission should be informed of the natural person who takes on the responsibility within the organisation; - (b) is resident in Guernsey; - (c) has sufficient resources to perform their duties;

-- (d) has timely access to all records required under Part 6; - (e) receives full co-operation from all staff; - (f) reports directly to the board; - (g) has regular contact with the board to ensure that it is able to satisfy itself that all the requirements of the Law and these Rules are being met; and - (h) is fully aware of both their obligations and those of the licensee under the Law and these Rules. - (3) Where a licensee is considering outsourcing the compliance functions, or providing the compliance officer with additional support from third parties, within the group or externally, then the licensee must [3.2.3] - (a) consider the Commission's "Guidance Note, Outsourcing functions by entities licensed under the Protection of Investors (Bailiwick of Guernsey)Law, 1987"; - (b) ensure that roles, responsibilities, and respective duties are clearly defined and documented; and - (c) ensure that the compliance officer, other third parties, and all employees understand their respective roles, responsibilities, and duties. - (4) Where the compliance function itself is outsourced to a third party, the licensee must notify the Commission of the names of the natural persons employed and responsible for oversight.
-Outsourcing the compliance function is only permissible on notification, to the Commission, and after Commission has [3.2.4] - (a) notified the licensee that it has no objection to the appointment; or
+- (d) has timely access to all records required under Part 6; - (e) receives full co-operation from all staff; - (f) reports directly to the board; - (g) has regular contact with the board to ensure that it is able to satisfy itself that all the requirements of the Law and these Rules are being met; and - (h) is fully aware of both their obligations and those of the licensee under the Law and these Rules. - (3) Where a licensee is considering outsourcing the compliance functions, or providing the compliance officer with additional support from third parties, within the group or externally, then the licensee must - (a) consider the Commission's "Guidance Note, Outsourcing functions by entities licensed under the Protection of Investors (Bailiwick of Guernsey)Law, 2020"; - (b) ensure that roles, responsibilities, and respective duties are clearly defined and documented; and - (c) ensure that the compliance officer, other third parties, and all employees understand their respective roles, responsibilities, and duties. - (4) Where the compliance function itself is outsourced to a third party the licensee must notify the Commission of the names of the natural persons employed by the licensee, or its administrator or manager where applicable, and responsible for oversight.